Open Benchmark

 Key Findings

-Insights from the calibration run
+Insights from the V11 three-run benchmark sweep

 Winner